Family and Community Medicine More About Education Tab

 Recognizing the importance of Family Medicine, in 1967, Penn State College of Medicine established the nation's first Department of Family and Community Medicine in an academic health center.

-We are distinguished not only by our long history, but also by the number and talent of our faculty - no family medicine department in the nation has a larger collaborating group of faculty members, and our residents work directly alongside these esteemed physicians.
-Our residents are integrated into pediatric and obstetric teams and will learn in one of our two patient care sites, both of which have been recognized by the NCQA as Patient-Centered Medical Homes at the highest level of certification.
+We are distinguished not only by our long history, but also by the number and talent of the faculty - no family medicine department in the nation has a larger collaborating group of faculty members, and residents work directly alongside these esteemed physicians.
+Trainees have the opportunity to pursue family and community medicine residency through programs in three locations - Hershey, Pa., Reading, Pa. or State College, Pa.

-We also offer two fellowship programs (Hershey and State College, PA) that are part of the National Resident Matching Program (NRMP) and a four-week clerkship for medical students that is largely an ambulatory care educational experience in family medicine.
+The department also offers two primary care sports medicine fellowship programs (in Hershey and State College) that are part of the National Resident Matching Program (NRMP) and a four-week clerkship for medical students (in both Hershey and State College) that is largely an ambulatory care educational experience in family medicine.

 Finally, Penn State College of Medicine is pleased to host an exciting accelerated option, the Family Medicine Accelerated Program at Penn State (FM-APPS).
 This is a 3+3 program where students complete medical school in three years, followed by a three-year family medicine residency at Penn State Health Milton S. Hershey Medical Center.